 Over time, the interior of the bell develops its own aromatic signature.
 A tenuous link is created between the container and the content.
 The smokehouse becomes both a preparation and presentation tool.
 Over time, the interior of the bell develops its own aromatic signature.
 Placed on a table, it establishes a sort of ritual.
 We light the sawdust in the fireplace, we arrange the food around, then we come to extinguish the fire with the bell.
 After a few minutes, the bell is raised, a trickle of residual smoke escapes and reveals the food ready to be tasted.

-Designed in ash with a wood lathe, Cloche is a more poetic alternative to barbecue-type floor-standing smokers and electric culinary smokers.
+Designed in ash with a wood lathe, Bell is a more poetic alternative to barbecue-type smokers and electric culinary smokers.

 - Photographer: OROS & ii (initial initiatives)

 - Location: Marseille, France

 - Year: 2021

 - Website: https://www.guillaumebloget.com